Karen Hille Phillips Regency Advancement Award

 How to Apply & Application Process

-Application for an award shall be initiated by faculty members in close consultation with their chair or dean.
-Completed applications are to be delivered electronically to the office of the dean of the division or school.
-An application consists of a title, a 250-word abstract, a one-page description of the project, a proposed budget, a time-line, and a current curriculum vitae.
+Application for an award shall be initiated by faculty members in close consultation with their college dean.
+Completed applications are to be delivered electronically to the office of the college dean.
+An application consists of a title, a 250-word abstract, a one-page description of the project, a proposed budget, a time-line, and a current curriculum

-- Each dean is asked to rank the applications within the division or school.
+- Each dean is asked to rank the applications within the college.
 Each dean may receive counsel from his or her faculty members on the merits of each proposal.

-- The Provost shall review all applications and determine the awards, and may receive counsel from the deans and faculty.
+- The Provost shall review all applications and determine the awards.
+The Provost may receive counsel from the deans and faculty.

 - The members of the Academic Affairs Committee of the Board of Regents will be appraised of the awards at its meeting that follows the announcement of the awards.

-- Award recipients shall provide to their deans and the Provost a full report within 90 days of the conclusion of their projects.
-An itemized budget report of expenditures must be included in your final report.
-Faculty members are responsible for tracking their expenses throughout the year.
+- Award recipients shall provide to their college deans and the Provost a full report upon conclusion of their projects.
+The report shall include an itemization of expenditures.

 Project Budget Guidelines

-- The maximum amount of each award is $4,000.
-Individual project or activity costs may not exceed this in any fiscal year.
+- Individual project or activity costs may not exceed $4,000.

 - If an award is requested for a portion of a larger project, cost items for that portion must be specifically identified.